muzili0712/yourtv/README.en.md

 Fix the problem of updating the application version and downloading unsmoothly<br>
 Delete some unnecessary display information to reduce visual interference<br>
 ### Updated on May 13, 2025<br>
-Newly adopt cloudflare's D1 and R2 to store test code information and encrypted live source files<br>
+Newly adopt cloudflare's D1 and R2 to store  information and encrypted live source files<br>
 Improve the live source loading experience<br>
 The original github repository storage is reserved as a backup and fallback mechanism<br>
 The version is changed to 1.6<br>